Understanding and Improving Parent-Child Attachment

 It is helpful for parents to recognize the attachment styles.
 In addition to therapeutic work that resolves a child’s past hurts, parents can initiate new patterns of attachment through consistent and sensitive caregiving.
 Table for Understanding Attachment

-Carol Lozier, MSW is a clinical social worker who specializes in helping adopted and foster children.
-Carol’s website, www.forever-families.com offers a blog, free downloadable tools for families, an excerpt of The Adoptive & Foster Parent Guide, and a community of supportive adoptive and foster parents.
+This post is written by Carol Lozier, MSW and clinical social worker who specializes in helping adopted and foster children.
+Carol’s website, https://carollozierlcsw.com/ offers a blog, free downloadable tools for families, an excerpt of The Adoptive & Foster Parent Guide, and a community of supportive adoptive and foster parents.